capactio/capact/docs/tutorial/jira-installation/README.md

 	![run-action](./assets/run-action.png)

-1. Check Action execution:
+1. Check the Action execution:

     **Using [Argo CLI](https://github.com/argoproj/argo-workflows/releases/tag/v2.12.8)**

-    ```
+    ```bash
     argo watch jira-instance -n $NAMESPACE
     ```

     **Using Argo UI**

-    By default, the Argo UI doesn't have dedicated Ingress.
-You need to port-forward Service to your local machine:
+    By default, the Argo UI doesn't have a dedicated Ingress.
+You need to port-forward the Service to your local machine:

-    ```
+    ```bash
     kubectl -n argo port-forward svc/argo-server 2746
     ```

-    Navigate to [http://localhost:2746](http://localhost:2746) to open Argo UI and check the currently running `jira-install` workflow.
+    Navigate to [http://localhost:2746](http://localhost:2746) to open Argo UI, and check the currently running `jira-install` workflow.

-1. Wait until the Action is in the `SUCCEEDED` phase:
+1. Wait until the Action is in the phase `SUCCEEDED`:

 	<details><summary>Query</summary>